kristinbranson/FlyDiscoAnalysis/goldblum/README.md

     Behind the scenes, this will use `scp` to copy your `FlyDiscoAnalysis` folder to each of the `bransonlab`, `rubinlab`, and `davislab` accounts.

-12. Back at the macOS/Linux terminal, do:
+12. Back at the macOS/Linux terminal (logged in as your normal user account), do:
     ```
     ssh davislab@submit.int.janelia.org
     ```